Important information for Albertans

 The due diligence process is comprehensive and includes, but is not limited to:

 There is no cap on the total number of retail licences; however, no person(s) or entity can hold more than 15 per cent of retail cannabis licences in the province.
+AGLC had established a maximum number of stores that any one entity could apply for (37) based on an estimation of how many locations Alberta would likely see by the end of the first year of legalization (250).

 The Alberta model has been designed with a number of safeguards in place to prevent monopolies and price fixing, including: